nayoung9/PAPipe/Parameters/parameter_generator.md

 - The sex information is optional and therefore leave them as "None" in that case (맞는지 확인 후 한글 삭제)

-### Parameter settting from read QC to post processing
+### Parameter settting for read QC, read alignment, variant calling, and post processing

-- After completing the input files and population setting, you can select or modify the parameters necessary for pipeline execution.
-- The parameters for the pipeline that need to be entered depend on the selected 'Begin analysis from' option at the top.
-This is automatically reflected on the webpage, eliminating the need for the user to consider this manually.
-- PAPipe provides two options for read alignment and three options for variant calling.
-While PAPipe offers default execution, it also caters to users requiring advanced options by providing input forms for detailed parameters at each step.

 <p align="center"><img src="../figures/fig_pg7.png" width="70%"></p>

+- Parameter values for read QC, read alignment, variant calling, and post processing can be set using textboxes shown above
+- Read alignment can be done by BWA or Bowtie 2
+- Variant calling can be done by GATK3, GATK4, or BCFtools
+- Additional parameters can be set by clicking "Additional user parameters (optional)"
+- The description of available parameters can be obtained by clicking the "manual" link

 ### Population genetic analysis